blouka/Web14103-Ben-Louka/OneTweet/README.md

 ![image](Typography1.png)

-I decieded to use this typography poster because the question mark I see as the vital part of the tweet.
+I decided to use this typography poster because the question mark I see as the vital part of the tweet.
 This is because I feel that it can be seen as a sarcastic tweet, and the question mark is emphasising that.

 ####Typgraphy poster 2
 ![image](Typography2.png)